eigenfoo/old-eigenfoo.github.io/_pages/about.md

 machine learner, dabbling mathematician and coffee ~~addict~~ lover.
 (I also really like sushi.)

-I'm currently a data scientist/ research analyst at [Point72 Asset Management, L.P.](http://point72.com), where I help power the alpha capture business and internal research efforts.
+I'm currently a data scientist/ research analyst at [Point72 Asset Management](http://point72.com), where I help power the alpha capture business and internal research efforts.
 I'm based in New York and work out of Point72's [Hudson Yards office](https://www.hudsonyardsnewyork.com/work/55-hudson-yards).

 Outside of work, I contribute to and maintain the PyMC project (particularly